FastWARC (Python)

 Benchmarks

-Depending on your CPU, your storage speed, and the WARC compression algorithm, you can typically expect speedups between 1.3x and 6.5x over WARCIO.
+Depending on your CPU, memory architecture, storage speed, and the WARC compression algorithm, you can typically expect speedups between 1.5x and 5x and in extreme cases even up to 13x over WARCIO.